/

-Long before Coronavirus, discussions about automation and Artificial Intelligence (AI) were divided between visions of a catastrophic apocalypse and a future utopia where humans live a life of leisure.
-The reality is that AI has great potential to transform our lives in a very positive way, but only when security, safety, and psychological concerns are all given appropriate consideration.
+Long before Coronavirus, discussions about automation and AI were divided between visions of a catastrophic apocalypse and a future utopia where humans live a life of leisure.
+The reality is that artificial intelligence has great potential to transform our lives in a very positive way, but only when security, safety, and psychological concerns are all given appropriate consideration.

-The question is, how do we use AI to our benefit in online proctoring while mitigating the risks?
-And how do we protect the security and safety of both education providers and students, while taking understandable uncertainties about new ways of working into account?
+The question is, how do we use AI to our benefit in remote proctoring while mitigating the risks?
+And how do we balance AI proctoring with human intervention, protecting the security and safety of both education providers and students while also considering understandable uncertainties about new ways of working?
+Remote proctoring software is already being developed and updated with these questions in mind – but could a fully AI-proctored test really be the norm in the future of online learning?
+We took a closer look at the rise of AI, and the role it can play in proctoring and remote examinations.

 Information and Transparency

 As human beings, we are wary of what we don’t understand.
-It’s an evolutionary attribute that has kept us alive for thousands of years.
-However, it can hold us back from progress and experiencing new things.
-To combat this natural tendency, information and transparency are all vital when introducing anything new, including technology, for the first time.
+It’s an evolutionary attribute that has kept us alive for thousands of years, but one that has the potential to hold us back from progress and experiencing new things.
+To combat this, information and transparency are all vital when introducing anything new, including technology, for the first time.

 Communication is critical.
 At PSI, we always clearly communicate that while we use AI in both our live and record-and-review proctoring solutions, this is only ever in combination with a human proctor.
 This enables us to utilize the latest technology to enhance security and efficiency for educational establishments while providing the added familiarity of a human being, which reassures students and staff.